 In line with the 2019 AIC Code, the Company has adopted a formal policy on tenure.
 The Board does not feel that it would be appropriate to set a specific tenure limit for individual Directors or the Chair of the Board or its Committees.
 Instead, under normal circumstances, the Board members, including the Chair, will be expected to serve a maximum tenure of 9 years, thus preserving the cumulative valuable experience and understanding of the Company, while benefitting from fresh perspectives and helping to promote diversity.
-James Robinson will have completed nine years on the Board in September 2022 and it is expected that the 2022 AGM of the Company will be the last AGM at which he will stand for re-election.
+It is noted that James Robinson completed nine years on the Board in September 2022.
+Mr Robinson stood for re-election for the last time at the 2022 AGM and intends to retire at the conclusion of the 2023 Annual General Meeting.
 The Board is of the view that length of service will not necessarily compromise the independence or contribution of directors of an investment trust company where continuity and experience can significantly add to the strength of the Board.